-Wisconsin Medicaid and BadgerCare Plus will reimburse providers for the federal share of the total daily costs provided to an individual member up to the maximum daily amount per DOS.
+Wisconsin Medicaid and BadgerCare Plus will reimburse providers for the federal share of the total daily costs provided to an individual member up to the maximum daily amount per date of service.
 Providers must incur the nonfederal share of the cost of services.